Oliver Jones (The Bold and the Beautiful): Storylines

 Oliver revealed to Maya that he is only showing interest in Aly in order to solidify his position at Forrester Creations.
 Maya taped this conversation and played it to Carter, who stated it could've been taken out of context.
 Maya played it for Rick and Caroline who tried to understand Oliver's side and confronted him, believing he has genuine feelings for Aly.
 Oliver decided to tell Aly the truth before it came out.
 Aly was hurt and upset.
 Aly, Pam, and Charlie went to Medieval night without him and Oliver dressed up in the knight's costume in the show and threw Aly a carnation.
 Oliver and Aly stayed together.
 When Aly died, he left his job at Forrester and went to Europe.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Oliver as a "Bonus entry" on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, calling him a "Forrester photographer" who was "passed around like a hand-me-down sweater" and commenting on how he accidentally had sex with Brooke.
+In 2024, Mason placed Oliver and Hope 35th on his ranked list of The Bold and the Beautiful's 40 Greatest Couples of All Time, commenting, "You never forget your first love.
+Well, unless you're Brooke's daughter...
+Then, er, maybe.
+But we never forgot her first love, the Forrester Creations photographer for whom she "developed" strong feelings."
+Mason also put Oliver's pairing with Aly 28th on the list and wrote, "At last, Hope's ex lived down the embarrassment of his masked hookup with Brooke... only for his innocent subsequent girlfriend to go bat-guano-crazy and get herself turned into roadkill.
+Some guys have all the luck; others, like Oliver, none."